 - Drug use

 Based on the insurer or the information provided, the applicant may be required to undertake further medical examination or questionnaires.
 All of this information will be collated by the insurer to determine the applicant's mortality rate.

 If the applicant suffers from accelerated hypertension, the underwriter will need to obtain further medical information and if under treatment, submit a high blood pressure questionnaire.

-There may be extra loading applied if the blood pressure if a prescribed treatment it not complied with or if there is other cardiovascular impairment.
+There may be extra loading applied if a prescribed treatment for high blood pressure is not complied with or if there is other cardiovascular impairment.

 Assessment of smoking

-If the applicant is a heavy smoker but has since quit, the underwriter may enquire into the reasons for them giving it up.
-They may have been required to quit following a heart attack or other smoking-related conditions.
+If the applicant was a heavy smoker but has since quit, the underwriter may enquire into the reasons for them giving it up.
+They may have been required to quit following a heart attack or other smoking-related condition.

 Life Cover to Take Out: $500,000

 It is possible for someone who has quit to have their premiums adjusted to reflect a non-smoker status.
 Most insurers will require the participant to have stopped smoking for a period of 12 months.

 An insurance underwriter will require a medical examiner's report for sufferers of both type 1 and type 2 diabetes.
 The applicant may be required to submit a diabetic questionnaire and chest X-ray depending on the level of cover being applied for.